Stray dog attacks in India: Responses

 Kerala's government faced opposition when they decided to cull dangerous dogs infected with rabies that were biting people.
-Kerala citizens hired vigilantes to kill dogs after children were attacked by dogs and hospitalized.
+Kerala citizens hired vigilantes to kill dogs illegally after children were attacked by dogs and hospitalized.

 The Tamil Nadu Directorate of Public Health (DPH) had issued advisory that anti-rabies vaccine alone is not sufficient in cases of deep or severe stray dog bites in children.

-In August 2025, a two-judge bench of the Supreme Court ordered the Delhi Municipal Corporation to remove all street dogs from the Capital's streets and move them to shelters.
+In August 2025, a two-judge bench of the Supreme Court ordered the Delhi Municipal Corporation to remove all street dogs from the Capital's streets and move them to shelters that do not exist.
 Subsequently, a three-judge bench of the court modified this order and stayed the direction for permanent confinement of all stray dogs in shelters across Delhi-NCR, acknowledging that the “no release” clause was too harsh and impractical due to insufficient shelter infrastructure.
-It ordered that dogs exhibiting aggressive behaviour or those infected (or suspected to be infected) with rabies are to be immunised and kept in separate shelters or pounds, not released back to public spaces.
+It ordered that dogs exhibiting aggressive behaviour and those infected with rabies are to be kept in separate shelters or pounds, not released back to public spaces.
 The court did not define “aggressive behaviour,” leaving room for further clarification.